Problem-Solving Interview Questions — PDF Download:

 Everyone gets stuck sometimes.
-This question reveals the ways in which the candidate will find new ideas on how to proceed.
+This question reveals how the candidate finds new ideas on how to proceed.

 8. What improvements have you made to your workplace in the last year?

-Candidates with great problem-solving abilities should be able to identify areas that can and should be improved and either take steps to implement them themselves or initiate the process.
+Candidates with great problem-solving abilities should be able to identify areas that can be improved, and either take steps to implement those changes or initiate the process.

-Red Flags: The candidate has not contributed to any improvements in the workplace.
+Red flag: the candidate has not contributed to any improvements in the workplace.

-9. Give me an example of a time when you solved a problem without the input of management?
+9. Provide an example of a time when you solved a problem without the input of management.
 What was the result?